twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/interfaces/IIotaFaucetConnectorConstructorOptions.md

 # Interface: IIotaFaucetConnectorConstructorOptions

-Options for the IOTA faucet connector.
+Options for the IOTA Faucet Connector constructor.

 ## Properties